Board of Advisors

 Walter Adams

-EVI Holdings is an investment holding company consolidating the urgent and emergent care industries, becoming a major force in determining their futures by consolidating high quality urgent care clinics and independent freestanding emergency departments, while continuously improving our services for our customers every day.
+In 2021, Mr. Adams founded EVI Holdings is an investment holding company consolidating the urgent and emergent care industries, becoming a major force in determining their futures by consolidating high quality urgent care clinics and independent freestanding emergency departments while continuously improving services for customers every day.

-Over the course of his career Walt developed his extensive domestic and international experience working for companies such as Teligent, the Federal Home Loan Mortgage Corporation (Freddie Mac), and James Martin Strategy.
+Over the course of his career Mr. Adams developed his extensive domestic and international experience working for companies such as Teligent, the Federal Home Loan Mortgage Corporation (Freddie Mac), and James Martin Strategy.
 In addition, he has developed key business alliances and worked with numerous Fortune 100 companies such as Leidos, SAIC, GDIT, Lockheed Martin, General Motors, DirecTV, Deloitte Consulting, Warner Lambert, Schering Plough, the Navy Exchange, Nippon Telephone and Telegraph (NTT), and Motorola.
-Walt is a veteran of multiple technology and services startups, both organic and venture backed.
+Mr. Adams is a veteran of multiple technology and services startups, both organic and venture backed.
 These startups include Teligent, iKimbo, iSavvix, Airak, and Praxxs.
-In addition, Walt is the past president of the Broadband over Power Line Industry Association (BPLIA).
+In addition, Mr. Adams is the former president of the Broadband over Power Line Industry Association (BPLIA).

-Walt earned his B.S. in Applied Mathematics from the University of Florida.
+Walt earned both his B.S. in Applied Mathematics and in Computer Science from the University of Florida.

 General Michael Ennis